Reconsiderations and Appeals

 You need to send your letter (or submit your form) including any supporting evidence to the benefits office that your decision letter was from.
 It gives them a chance to look at your file again, and they can change their decision at this time.
 When they have made a decision, they will send you what is called a Mandatory Reconsideration Notice – this is their final decision and you will need this if you want to go on to appeal.

 If you are still unhappy with the decision made, you may want to complete an appeal form.
 However, you need to check that you have a right of appeal; some decisions have no right of appeal, but it should say so in the decision letter.

 You can get an appeal form (called SSCS1) by asking the Department of Work and Pensions for a copy by phone or letter, or by downloading it here.
-There is also a blank version as well as an example version in the list on the right, which you can use as a guide for how to fill the form in.
+There is a blank version as well as an example version in the list on the right, which you can use as a guide for how to fill the form in.

 This form has to be sent directly to HM Courts & Tribunals Service – the address in Bradford is on the form.
 Keep a copy of everything you send, and obtain proof of posting which the Post Office will provide for free.

 An appeal form does not give you very much space to explain why you want to appeal a decision, so you may want to attach additional sheets.
 If you do, please remember to put your name and National Insurance number on every page, and to sign it.

 In order to make an appeal, it is not enough to just say that you think they have got the decision wrong.
 You will need to say why and explain exactly how you think you meet the legal rules for entitlement.